ThomasMBury/ewstools/README.md

 # ews_functions
 A collection of functions to compute early warning signals (EWS) from time-series data.

-## roll_ews_std.py
+## ews_std.py
-Function to compute the EWS that have become standard practise, over a rolling window.
+Function to compute the EWS that have become standard practise.
 The pandas library is used to compute the metrics over a rolling window.

 Input (default)